A Brief History Of The Marque

 With this fresh venture the Phelon and Moore partnership came into being in May 1904.
 Their machine had the same sloping engine mounting

-and two-speed gear and ‘free’ engine (obtained by two primary chains from the engine sprockets with expanding clutches).
+two-speed gear and ‘free’ engine (obtained by two primary chains from the engine sprockets with expanding clutches).

 This placed the model well ahead of rivals with fixed belt-drive which necessitated a run-and-bump start after every stop.